captain-porcelain/sidenotes/README.md

 - One html file per namespace showing code and comments side by side
 - Support for markdown in comments
 - Disabling / Enabling adding comments to the documentation with @SidenotesDisable and @SidenotesEnable inside comments
+- Choosing the filename for the table of contents

 ## Differences to Marginalia